 The 1995 Apple watch existed to motivate Mac users to upgrade to System 7.5.
 At the time, System 7 was 4 years old, having debuted in May 1991.
 The 7.5 upgrade came preinstalled on new Macs (such as the Macintosh LC 580), but was only available as a paid upgrade for people who owned older Macs.

-Years later, Apple did away with charging for upgrades to its operating systems.
+Years later, Apple did away with charging for its operating system upgrades.
 But in the 1990s, Cupertino’s customers grappled with relatively hefty prices for OS releases.
-Apple’s suggested retail price for System 7.5 — the princely sum of $134.99 — seemed pretty hefty to many, as evidenced by this vintage internet post that calls the upgrade policy “pretty much from the moon.”
+Apple’s suggested retail price for System 7.5 — the princely sum of $134.99 — seemed pretty outrageous to many, as evidenced by this vintage internet post that calls the upgrade policy “pretty much from the moon.”

 System 7.5 did bring a few worthwhile upgrades, however.
-It packed more than 50 changes in all.
-Some of them were entirely new.
+In fact, it packed more than 50 changes — and some entirely new features.
 Apple acquired some of the new Mac features from third-party devs, and ported others from the professional-level System 7 Pro.

 The biggest upgrade made it easier to connect your Mac to internet and email.
 Other nifty features included an Apple Guide, a smart “how to” manual that proved far superior to Apple’s previous Balloon Help feature.